nusco/narjillos/README.md

 Each time a narjillo eats a piece of food, it spawns a "child" nearby.
 To do that, it makes a copy of its own genotype, and then generates a new phenotype out of it.

 However, here is a twist: when the narjillo copies its genotype, it introduces random errors (called "mutations") in the copy.
-These errors mean that, while the copy probably resembles the original, it also has a few different genes---which result in a slightly different body shape, movement style, or color.
+These errors mean that, while the copy probably resembles the original, it also has a few different genes --- which typically result in a slightly different body shape, movement style, or color.

 A child can also have entirely new (random) chromosomes, or lose some of the chromosomes of its parent.
 This generally results in more, or less, segments in the child's body compared to its parent.
 However, the same old rule applies: the child's genotype is similar to the parent's genotype, so the child is going to resemble the parent.
 As grandma used to say, "the apple doesn't fall far from the tree".